openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    is long, so you'll have to scroll down to locate the second tag.)

    .. image:: Images/ORA_Rubric.gif
+      :alt: Image of component editor with rubric text highlighted

 #.
 Replace the sample rubric with the text of your rubric.
 Make sure to
    do the following.